 "I don’t understand why younger DJs don’t play more Irish music," he said in an interview with the RTÉ Guide in 2005.
 "They seem to be slaves to the British charts for some reason.
 If it’s good, play it.
 There’s loads of Irish rubbish out there but there’s loads of British and American rubbish as well."

-Larry, who was affectionately known as "Ireland's oldest teenager", even rankled stuffy RTÉ bosses when he played a U2 song one afternoon in 1983 and later again, at the behest of his youngest daughter Sinead, he played a half an hour of heavy metal which frightening certain station bosses.
+Larry, who was affectionately known as "Ireland's oldest teenager", even rankled stuffy RTÉ bosses when he played a U2 song one afternoon in 1983 and later again, at the behest of his youngest daughter Sinead, he played a half an hour of heavy metal and turned certain station bosses puce.
 Then again, Larry was legendary for listening to every piece of music he was sent (which was rather a lot), from lowly demo tape to major label largesse and had a commitment to his craft that few other broadcasters or, indeed, music hacks could boast.

 He was as universally popular with his colleagues in RTÉ as he was his many listeners and it seemed the only bad word ever said against him - at least in public - came in a famous interjection from a disgruntled punter who had fared badly on Larry’s fondly-remembered Just a Minute Quiz slot.
 And even that story may be apocryphal.